valeIT/valeIT.github.io/_posts/2019-12-19-sw-ix-review.md

 The whole reason for his fall was trying to save Padme.
 The new trilogy now make it seem that bringing someone back from death is a joke.

 The whole idea of the chosen one that would bring balance to the Force that culminated in Vader throwing the Emperor down a shaft in episode 6 is now in shambles.
 Anakin in the end did not bring balance.
-He failed to kill the emperor.
+He failed to kill the Emperor.
 What a joke.
 It was all for nothing.

 ## No bigger plot

-SW 7 to 9 don't have an underline structure at all.
-They just decided 3 plots for the 3 movies and that's it.
+SW 7 to 9 don't have a structure at all.
+They just decided 3 standalone plots for the 3 movies and that's it.
 They have characters in common, are set in the same universe, and they happen chronologically but apart from that there is not much else going on.

 Many story arcs started in previous movies were never finished and were just left abandoned (Fin story arc for example) and you can't see an overall story progression from 7 to 9 as you do in 1 to 3 and 4 to 6.